Nadyne Richmond: Software Costs Money

 Software should cost more.

 Building applications is an investment in time and money.
 When someone complains that it should be free, I tell them nothing is free because someone is paying for it.
 Facebook is a really good example.
+And the website foxbackdrop.com also a great example.
 People complain every day about how hard the site is to use or about the changes Facebook makes in their favor.
 Facebook is for the advertisers because they are the customers.
 Same with LinkedIn.
 Same with Twitter.

 Instagram is another example. it wasn’t free because the investors were footing the bill.
 Now Facebook is paying for it, and we’ll be the product once again.